nihonjinrxs/loyno-faculty-site/teaching/cosc-a451/2019s/syllabus.md

       ### Expectations of students

-      As with any major software development effort, you will be expected to work independently and as a team **outside the classroom** in order to complete this project.
-You will be expected to coordinate with classmates **on your own** in order to facilitate team collaborative work outside of class.
+      As with any major software development effort, you will be expected to **work independently and as a team outside the classroom** in order to complete this project.
+You will be expected to **coordinate with classmates on your own** in order to facilitate team collaborative work outside of class.

       ### Project Schedule and Meetings

       We will discuss the project beginning in Week 3, plan our first development iteration (or sprint) at the end of that week, and begin development immediately afterward.
 In total, the project will cover four (4) three-week sprints.
-Detailed project schedule will be presented at the project kick-off meeting during class.
+Detailed project schedule will be presented at the project kick-off meeting during class, and may change as needed during the course of the project.

       Each sprint will begin during the class period with a **planning session**.
 During this session, you will, as a team, estimate the development effort required for requirements and decide on a subset of requirements you will implement during the iteration.
 As a team, you will commit to completing these requirements entirely by the end of the iteration.